People

 Liron Bar-Peled

 Liron received his Bachelor of Science degree in Biochemistry from the University of Georgia in 2004.
 Liron received his PhD in Biology from the Massachusetts Institute of Technology, where he used advanced cellular and molecular techniques to uncover how nutrients are sensed by the mTORC1 pathway in the laboratory of David Sabatini.
 In 2013 as a Damon Runyon Postdoctoral fellow, he joined the laboratory of Ben Cravatt at the Scripps Research Institute to understand how cancer cells respond to oxidative stress.
 Employing chemical, proteomic and biochemical approaches, Liron revealed new druggable components of the NRF2 antioxidant response pathway uncovering new mechanisms by which NRF2 regulates metabolic pathways.
 In early 2019, Liron joined the Center for Cancer Research at the Massachusetts General Hospital and the Department of Medicine at Harvard Medical School.
-He is currently an Assistant Professor of Medicine in Biological and Biomedical Sciences.
+He is currently an Associate Professor of Medicine in Biological and Biomedical Sciences.

 Instructor